We’ve gained a good understanding of assignment as a tool in modeling, as well

 of the user who is typing values and watching results, the stream process has

-the same behavior as the object created by make-simplified-withdraw
+the same behavior as the object created by make-simplified-withdraw.

 However, with the stream version, there is no assignment, no local state